 Grass attacked by chinch bugs looks like grass suffering from drought.
 Along your driveway and sidewalks, your grass blades wilt, turn yellow-brown, then dry out and die.
 If you've checked for chinch bugs and are still not sure you have them, call a professional.

-Control and Prevention of Chinch Bugs
+Kill and Prevent Chinch Bugs